Jay Semmons, LICSWA

 1.)
 Some therapists are more comfortable addressing the immediate problem, while others want to focus on the deeper issue.
 Which are you?

 I am always interested in what the client is looking to focus on.
 Need to hammer out the immediate issue?
 We will do that!
 Need to focus on the deeper work first?
 Let’s dive in!
+Well slowly dive in of course at the client’s pace.

 2.)
 Do you tend to lead the session, or follow my lead?